K-and-R/email_validator/README.md

 ## Strict mode

+Normal mode basically checks for a properly sized mailbox label and a single "@" symbol with a proper domain.
 In order to have stricter validation (according to http://www.remote.org/jochen/mail/info/chars.html) enable strict mode.
 You can do this globally by adding the following to your Gemfile:

 ```ruby
 gem 'email_validator', :require => 'email_validator/strict'